caspark/rust-game-of-life-exercises/README.md

 Get faster type errors with `cargo check` (it skips actually building the resulting binary).

-Run tests with `cargo test` or `cargo test -p conway` (there aren't any useful tests right now, but you could add some; see https://doc.rust-lang.org/book/ch11-01-writing-tests.html or the shorter https://doc.rust-lang.org/rust-by-example/testing/unit_testing.html).
+Run tests with `cargo test -p conway` (there aren't any useful tests right now, but you could add some; see https://doc.rust-lang.org/book/ch11-01-writing-tests.html or the shorter https://doc.rust-lang.org/rust-by-example/testing/unit_testing.html).

 Format your code with `cargo fmt`.